nuta/operating-system-in-1000-lines/website/en/03-overview.md

 # What we will implement

-Before starting to build an OS, let's get an overview of what features we will implement quickly.
+Before starting to build an OS, let's quickly get an overview of the features we will implement.

 ## Features in 1K LoC OS